tunjid/Tiler/readme.md

 * PivotSorted: Sort items with the specified `comparator` but pivoted around the last query a `Tile.Request.On` was sent for.
 This allows for showing items that have more priority over others in the current context for example in a list being scrolled.
+In other words assume tiles have been fetched for queries 1 - 10 but a user can see pages 5 and 6.
+The UI need only to be aware of pages 4, 5, 6, and 7.
+This allows for a rolling window of queries based on a user's scroll position.
-A `limiter` can be used to select a subset of items instead of the whole set.
+A `limiter` can be used to select a subset of items instead of the whole set as defined by the rolling window defined above.

 * Custom: Flattens tiled items produced whichever way you desire